 - Network dentists have agreed to provide services at contracted fees (the in-network fee schedules, or INFS).
-If a member visits a participating network dentist, the member will not receive a bill for charges more than the negotiated fee schedule on covered services (coinsurance payment still applies). - Services received from an out-of-network dentist are not covered benefits. - Services rendered by specialists are not covered. - Initial placement or replacement of a prior denture that is unserviceable and cannot be made serviceable.
+If a member visits a participating network dentist, the member will not receive a bill for charges more than the negotiated fee schedule on covered services (coinsurance payment still applies). - Non-network dentists have not agreed to provide services at contracted fees.
+If a member sees an out-of-network dentist, the coinsurance level will apply to the average negotiated in-network fee schedule (INFS) in your area.
+Members are responsible for the difference between the INFS and dentists' charged fees when visiting an out-of-network dentist. - Services rendered by specialists are not covered. - Initial placement or replacement of a prior denture that is unserviceable and cannot be made serviceable.
 Spare dentures are not covered. - Dental reline may not be covered within six months of initial denture placement or on spare dentures. - Dental adjustments may not be covered within six months of initial denture placement or on spare dentures.